arch-r45/strataDB/README.md

 ## Concurrency Control and Non-Determinsm

 Computers are by law deterministic[15] meaning that each time we run a program with a set of inputs we expect it to produce the same exact output every time.
 This phenomenon holds especially true for anyone who has ever written a simple serial program that contains a bug.
 No matter how many times you retry the same program(to maybe print some output to the terminal in order to debug), you will get the same error message every time.
 The reason is because computers obey laws of nature, which are themselves deterministic.
 Anytime we encounter a phenomenon in nature that appears to give random outcomes, the variables are either too unknown to us, or too intractable to take account of.
 [16]  Appearing as random does not invoke non-determinism in this sense.
 The impossibility of writing a non-pseudo random number generator program illustrates that computers must follow deterministic instructions.
 If one could write a true random number generator that actually produces a different answer with the exact same inputs, then determinism would be disproven not only in computers, but in physics as well.
-Yet, we are left with computer programs that can only simulate the *effect* of randomness, including, but not limited to, some extremely clever techniques that take advantage of hardware decay and clocks.
+Yet, we are left with computer programs that can only simulate the *effect* of randomness, employing some extremely clever techniques that take advantage of decay and clocks in the computer's hardware.
 These programs are not non-deterministic, as if someone was able to input the exact variables that the program is using, it will always return the same result.

 However, when we introduce memory-sharing threads with concurrency,  we can *appear* to get a completely different phenomenon altogether, as we can run the same program multiple times with the same input and receive different answers.